-The IEEE 802.11b/g standard is a wireless LAN standard, using the 2.4 GHz bandwidth.
+The IEEE 802.11b/g standard is a wireless LAN standard, using the 2.4 GHz band.
 The IEEE 802.11g standard provides high-speed communications, faster than the IEEE 802.11b standard.

-The IEEE 802.11a standard is a wireless LAN standard, using the 5 GHz bandwidth.
+The IEEE 802.11a standard is a wireless LAN standard, using the 5 GHz band.

-The IEEE 802.11n draft standard is a wireless LAN standard, using the 2.4 or 5 GHz bandwidth.
+The IEEE 802.11n draft standard is a wireless LAN standard, using the 2.4 GHz or 5 GHz band.

-Wireless LAN devices using the 2.4 GHz bandwidth cannot communicate with devices using the 5 GHz bandwidth because the frequencies are different.
+Wireless LAN devices using the 2.4 GHz band cannot communicate with devices using the 5 GHz band because the frequencies are different.

-The 2.4 GHz bandwidth used by wireless LAN compatible devices is also used by other various devices.
-Although technologies to minimize interference from other devices that use the same bandwidth are employed on wireless LAN compatible devices, such interference may cause lower communication speed, narrower communication range, or broken wireless connections.
+The 2.4 GHz band used by wireless LAN compatible devices is also used by other various devices.
+Although technologies to minimize interference from other devices that use the same band are employed on wireless LAN compatible devices, such interference may cause lower communication speed, narrower communication range, or broken wireless connections.